 - Certain Medications (Opioids, chemotherapy medication, some antidepressants, and others)

 - Previous anabolic steroid abuse

 Primary hypogonadism is a disorder where your testicles are not producing enough testosterone.
-The testicles are still receiving the messages from the brain and thyroid but are incapable of producing enough or any hormone.
-In adults and children alike, this condition can be hereditary but also caused by illness or damage to the organs involved.
+The testicles are still receiving messages from the brain and thyroid but cannot produce enough or any hormone.
+This condition can be hereditary and caused by illness or damage to the organs involved in adults and children alike.

 - Undescended testicles are where the testes don't descend from the abdomen before a baby is born.
 It is usually treatable in early childhood, which can affect testosterone levels in the future.